pw4rn3r/ECE382/labs/lab3/index.md

 ### Draw a pixel
-The following code draws a pixel of a predetermined color at the coordinate (R12, R13).
+The following code (lines 538 - 562) draws a pixel of a predetermined color at the coordinate (R12, R13).
 However, four subroutines are called to execute this seemingly simple task.
 Explain the purpose of each of the four subroutine calls:

 |Subroutine| Purpose|
 |:-:|:-:|